Kansas is the "sunflower state" and wild sunflowers and commercial

 |

-Manhattan, Kansas - Britt's Sunflower Field is
+Manhattan, Kansas - Britt's Farm is a 30 acre

-and they will direct you to the field a couple of miles away.
+they will direct you to the field a couple of miles away.
 The sunflowers

 were a little beat down from heavy rain the day we visited in 2021.
 There